 How to Make Old Fashioned Cornbread

-Pro-tip: A cast iron skillet makes cornbread that has a nice crispy crust.
+Pro tip: A cast iron skillet makes cornbread with a nice crispy crust.
 You can use a metal or glass baking dish, but you won’t get the same tasty crust.

 Make a well in the center of your dry ingredients and pour the wet ingredients into the well.
 Stir the batter just until the mixture comes together.
-It is okay if there are a few lumps remaining.
+It is okay if a few lumps are remaining.

 3. Bake: Pour the batter into the preheated cast iron skillet and bake for 20-25 minutes until the top is a deep golden brown and a toothpick inserted into the center comes out clean.
 Allow the cornbread to cool slightly before serving.